A wonderful and innovative program for older adults in Senior Centers, Retirement Living, Assisted Living, and Memory Care Communities

-The Movement & Music program for retirement living, assisted living and memory care communities is modeled after the internationally acclaimed Dance for PD® (Parkinson’s disease) program in which participants explore movement and music in ways that are enjoyable, stimulating and creative.
+The Movement & Music program for older adults in Senior Centers, Retirement Living, Assisted Living and Memory Care Communities, is taught in the internationally acclaimed Dance for PD® (Parkinson’s disease) method in which participants explore movement and music in ways that are enjoyable, stimulating and creative.

 Dancing Makes You Smarter

 The 21-year study of senior citizens, 75 and older, was led by the Albert Einstein College of Medicine in New York City, funded by the National Institute on Aging, and published in the New England Journal of Medicine.